 Penciler: Pablo Marcos

 Inker: Bob Smith

 Review: DC’s first attempt to revive the Teen Titans for the Bronze Age was not nearly as successful as the second relaunch; in fact, this comic might actually be a little painful for fans of The New Teen Titans.
 While the later Marv Wolfman/George Pérez iteration of the team was built on characterization and excellent art, this slipshod effort is a bit of a mess.
 The plot leaps around without much attention to logic, and the characterization lacks subtlety.
-Pablo Marcos’ penciling is a bit improved from earlier work, but his characters still lack solid form.
+Pablo Marcos’ penciling is a bit improved from earlier work (see review of The Barbarians #1), but his characters still lack solid form.